Comprehensive Guide To Gas Delivery App Development

 Complaints and feedback from both customers and drivers can be managed from the admin panel.
 Resolve issues related to the app or service using the backend web app.
 This helps you collect important data on the common issues and shortcomings of your fuel business.

 Keep track of all your entire fleet from one platform.
 GPS integration helps you to monitor the live location of each vehicle while out for service.
-Mark a vehicle unfit for use if any internal damage is detected.
+Additionally, you can mark a vehicle unfit for use if any internal damage is detected.
 Add new ones to your fleet.

 Handle all payments made to your employees from this section.
 Bonuses, late payment issues, and payment history can be handled by the web admin.

 Manage all routes from the web app panel.
-Easily add new routes and remove the ones not in use anymore.
+Also, you can easily add new routes and remove the ones not in use anymore.

 Data And Revenue Analysis